 As well as completing core aerospace medicine training, residents in the CCAT pathway will be required to become exceptionally familiar with multiple modes of critical care air transport incorporating training opportunities drawn from both the civilian and military realms.
 Residents will have first-hand experience in operational protocols and procedures utilized in patient assessment, preparation, coordination, transport and processing at point-of-care medical treatment facilities.
 Upon completion of the new critical care air transport pathway at Wright State University, it is anticipated that graduates will become the next generation of expert opinion and oversight for such transport systems and operations.
 It is a requirement of the Division of Aerospace Medicine that CCAT pathway applicants be board certified/eligible emergency medicine trained physicians.

 - This is a NASA-funded program.
 United States citizenship is required.

-- Completion of all the three steps of the USMLE examinations.
+- Successful completion of all three USMLE or NBOME step examinations.

 - Applicants for the standard Aerospace Medicine Residency pathway must have successfully completed at least 12 months of clinical education (PGY-1) in a residency program accredited by the ACGME, Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada.
 Resident experience must include at least 11 months of direct patient care in both inpatient and outpatient settings.